Read the Series

 For that reason, Raven Tools even includes a backlink CRM profile so you can keep up on all of your backlinking campaigns.

-See, I told you, there isn’t a whole lot to off-site SEO.
+There isn’t a whole lot to off-site SEO.
 This was the meat and potatoes of it all.
-But it does get a lot more granular (food pyramid pun) the more you dive into different types of social signals, backlinks, and reviews including on-site reviews utilizing schema markup.
+But it does get a lot more granular the more you dive into different types of social signals, backlinks, and reviews including on-site reviews utilizing schema markup.